Braintree, Essex

-Braintree is twinned with Pierrefitte-sur-Seine, France, and gives its name to the towns of Braintree, Massachusetts and Braintree, Vermont, in the United States.
+The town is twinned with Pierrefitte-sur-Seine, France, and gives its name to the towns of Braintree, Massachusetts and Braintree, Vermont, in the United States.

-Toponym

-The origin of the name is obscure.
-Braintree was also called "Branchetreu" in the Domesday Book.
-Another variation can be seen in various Medieval Latin legal records, where it appears as "Branktre".
-In many early American Colonial documents, it is referred to as Branktry.

-One theory is that Braintree was originally Branoc's tree, Branoc apparently being an ancient name.
-Another theory is that the name is derived from that of Rayne, which was actually the more important settlement in Norman times.
-A third theory is that the name means "settlement by the river Bran or Braint".
-The name "Braint" is well attested as a river name in Britain; there is a river of that name in Anglesey, and it may be conjectured that it was the name of the Blackwater in pre-Saxon times, although the Celtic name "Bran" is also used widely for rivers (derived from the British word for a crow and thought to refer to the dark or crow-black appearance of such a river, making it a good fit for a river now called "Blackwater").
-The suffix to either Braint or Bran is the Common Brittonic word tre widely found in Wales and Cornwall, but also noted in other town names such as Daventry, with the meaning, initially, of a farm or settlement and later a town.
+Toponymy

+Braintree is referred to as Branchetreu in the Domesday Book of 1086.
+The name means "Branca's tree" or "Branoc's tree", from an Old English personal name and the word treo(w).
+The river-name Brain is a back-formation from the place-name.

 History

 Braintree dates back over 4,000 years when it was just a small village.
-People in the area during the Bronze and Iron Ages built houses on the lower part of the town, near the River Brain, known as the Brain Valley.
-This area was later inhabited by the Saxons, who occupied the town after the Romans left and named the Roman road Stane Street (i.e. stone road), a name it still bears.
-Most notable road names in Braintree now coincide with names of people who fought for the town, and locals living there, such as Aetheric Road (a notable Saxon nobleman who died in the Battle of Maldon in 991, and subsequently left most of the land of Braintree to the Bishop of London, as well as the land of Bocking going to the Prior and monks of Canterbury), Trinovantian Way (at one point, the townsfolk were called Trinovantes, who were around during the Iron Age, and could till the light sandy soil and hunted animals in the surrounding woodland).
+People in the area during the Bronze and Iron Ages built houses in the lower part of the town, near the River Brain, known as the Brain Valley.
+When the Romans invaded, they built two roads and the settlement grew at the junction of these roads.
+The town was mentioned in the Domesday Book in 1086, where it was noted as a small village consisting of 30 acres.
+This area was later inhabited by the Saxons, who occupied the town after the Romans left and named the Roman road Stane Street (i.e. Stone Road), a name it still bears.
+Most notable road names in Braintree now coincide with names of people who fought for the town, and locals living there, such as Aetheric Road (a notable Saxon nobleman who died in the Battle of Maldon in 991, and subsequently left most of the land of Braintree to the Bishop of London, as well as the land of Bocking going to the Prior and monks of Canterbury), Trinovantian Way.
+(At one point, the townsfolk were called Trinovantes, who were around during the Iron Age, and could till the light sandy soil and hunted animals in the surrounding woodland.)
 Other road names reflect places that have since been built on, such as Coldnailhurst Avenue (a farm at the top of the current road on Panfield Lane), Becker's Green Road (opposite a field called Becker's Green), Mark's Farm residential estate (based at the site of an old farm where a Tesco store is now situated), and Fairfield Road (directly in the centre of the present town, named after Fair Field at the same site.)
+The town grew in size and received a market charter in 1190.